Are you heading to Dubrovnik? Such a unique destination and one that you will fall in love with.

-We met two very special people, husband and wife team, Bozidar and Ana Jukic from Insider Holidays who in a very short time showed us their beautiful home town and surrounding areas.
-We could have chatted with them for days on end, about what Dubrovnik and Croatia has to offer the traveller.
-The food, the wine, the culture, the history and the people left us wanting more time to spend there, but unfortunately, we can’t stay forever, but we did manage to get Bozidar to be our guest writer this week.
+We met two very special people, Bozidar Jukic and Ana Bitanga from Insider Holidays who in a very short time showed us their beautiful home town and surrounding areas.
+We could have chatted with them for days on end, about what Dubrovnik and Croatia had to offer the traveller.
+The food, the wine, the culture, the history and the people left us wanting more time to spend there, but unfortunately, we could not stay forever, but we did manage to get Bozidar to be our guest writer.
 We hope you enjoy Bozidar’s – Dubrovnik, tips from an insider!

 Dubrovnik – Tips From An Insider

 I live in Dubrovnik, Croatia, arguably one of the most beautiful historical cities in Europe.
 Also, the country’s most recognised holiday destination.
 My job is all about introducing international guests to the area.
 It’s a great job primarily because I get to meet interesting people from all over the World, but also because it makes me appreciate my hometown.

 The main challenge of my work is trying to help my guests get “the best of Dubrovnik”.
 This is a very tricky term indeed.
 You can’t answer what is best about Dubrovnik in one sentence.
 The answer changes depending on the guest and the time of the year.
 However, there are plenty of things that are worth experiencing here and some of them can be the building blocks of your dream holiday.

 Nowadays everybody is trying to get a local perspective and this is great because travellers are turning to those at the source for information.
 Still, “do as the locals do” is a good idea, but it doesn’t mean you will like all the local customs, food, and practices.
 It is up to you to do a bit of research and figure out what a certain area is about.
 This way you will know the right questions to ask.